CODE OF CONDUCT

 In summary: Don’t be a jerk, and remember you are just as important as everyone else.
-If you are feeling uncomfortable then please let a relevant executive member know (such as Chiara the Women’s Officer, Laiba the LGBTQ+ Officer, or another executive at your discretion).
+If you are feeling uncomfortable then please let a relevant executive member know (such as Sylvie the Women’s Officer, Harvin the Ethnocultural Officer, or another executive at your discretion).
 You’re not alone, and your comfort is just as important as everyone else.
 Please be mindful of noise, and try not to speak over others.

 - Attendees will receive explicit consent before engaging in any physical or sexual contact.
 Lack of consent does not imply consent.

 - Attendees will not discriminate, shame or be biased against others for any reason, including but not limited to: race, gender identity, sexual orientation, circumstances of birth, political affiliation, religious affiliation, LGBTQ+ traits, appearance, physical or neurodivergent traits, disability, or any assumptions derived from any of the previous.

 - Attendees are expected to refer to others by preferred pronouns at their request.
 If an attendee makes a mistake about another’s pronouns then they should apologise and attempt to use the correct pronouns hencewith.